robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 habitat classes (foraging, forest, and open).
 Graph strength (mean of individuals in bold) showed a sharp increase between 5 m and 100 m for all habitat classes.
 After 100 m, graph strength continued to increase at a slower rate.
-Open and foraging layers showed higher variation in graph strength between individuals while the forest layer had less variation and lower mean graph strength.
+Foraging and open layers showed higher variation in graph strength between individuals while the forest layer had less variation and lower mean graph strength.